droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ~~~

 Note, the number of records are smaller than the previous result.
-This means that 4 or some records are deleted from each partitions.
+This means that four or some records are deleted from each volume.

 ## Conclusion